Tayerquach/python/README.md

 **What is a palindrome?** \
 Word or phrase that reads the same forwards as backwards \
 For example: **le**v**el**, **rac**e **car**, **Go hang a salami**, **I'm a lasagna hog**.

+### 1.3 Sort a string
+**CHALLENGES**\
+*Write a Python function to sort the words in a string*
+* **Input**: string of words, seperated by spaces
+* **Output**: string of words, sorted alphabetically
+* Ignore case when sorting -e.g. "The" is same as "the"
+* Words in the output string should have same case as input
+Ex: Input: "banana ORANGE apple" - Output: "apple banana ORANGE"